 Located in Old Montreal, Quebec, the church is one of the most beautiful Gothic Revival churches in the world.
 The ceiling inside is ice deep blue, decorated with golden stars.
 It has various religious statues, stained glass windows, and contains four keyboards.
 Around 100 marriages and 120 baptisms are celebrated every year, including Celine Dion’s and Rene Angelic wedding in 1994.

-What do you say, does it sound interesting?
-Of course it does, so head on over to StudentUniverse to book your ticket ASAP!
 Want to discover more of Canada?
 Check out some planned tours, because what better way is there than to have an expert show you around one of the best places on Earth!